New Fetal Cardiology Online Series

-This educational module discusses the clinical impact of atrial fibrillation (AF), provides a review of the data evaluating the use of warfarin, and details new data evaluating the use of the new oral direct thrombin inhibitor (DTI) and 2 direct Factor Xa inhibitors (DFXaIs)as stroke prophylaxis in patients with nonvalvular AF.
-The pharmacology of these new agents and their advantages and disadvantages when compared to warfarin is also discussed.
+This educational module on the clinical impact of atrial fibrillation (AF) provides a review of the data evaluating the use of warfarin, and details new data evaluating the use of the new oral direct thrombin inhibitor (DTI) and 2 direct Factor Xa inhibitors (DFXaIs) as stroke prophylaxis in patients with nonvalvular AF.

 Welcome to CardioVillage!